andrea-hofer/fy_evaluation/README.md

 An Rmd script analyzes the data and provides a PDF that contains statistics and written answers for all questions.

+## Note: Scraper runs on windows!
+Necessary adjustments if running elsewhere, see
+under fixes below!

 ## Libraries needed

 ### Rstudio